Kalavryta massacre: History

-In early December 1943, the German Army's 117th Jäger Division began a mission named Unternehmen Kalavryta (Operation Kalavryta), intending to encircle Greek Resistance guerilla fighters in the mountainous area surrounding Kalavryta.
+In early December 1943, the German Army's 117th Jäger Division began a mission named Unternehmen Kalavryta (Operation Kalavryta), intending to encircle Greek Resistance guerrilla fighters in the mountainous area surrounding Kalavryta.
 During the operation, 78 German soldiers, who had been taken prisoner by the guerrillas in October, were executed by their captors.
 In response, the commander of the German division, General Karl von Le Suire personally ordered the "severest measures" – the killing of the male population of Kalavryta – on 10 December 1943.

 Operation Kalavryta was mounted from six cities: Patras, Aigion, and Corinth on the Gulf of Corinth and from Argos, Pyrgos and Tripolis in central Peloponnese.
 All "Battle-Groups" were aimed at Kalavryta, although the divisions from Pyrgos, Argos, and Corinth returned to their bases soon after.
 Wehrmacht troops burnt villages and monasteries and shot civilians on their way.
 The Germans reached Kalavryta on December 9.
-In the early morning of December 13, 1943 the Germans rounded up all residents of the town and forced them into the school building where they separated the older boys and men from the women and children.
+In the early morning of 13 December 1943, the Germans rounded up all residents of the town and forced them into the school building, where they separated the older boys and men from the women and children.
 They moved the men to a field owned by Thanasis Kappis, a school teacher, just overlooking the town.
 After looting the town and setting it ablaze, the Germans machine-gunned the men.
 438 men, boys and seniors were killed.
 There were only 13 male survivors, saved because they were hidden under the bodies of the dead.
 Austrian soldiers were part of the contingent.
 The next call of order was to lock rounded up women and children into a primary school.
 After doing so the Germans set the school on fire.
-Luckily, they found a way to escape the school that was already on fire.
-According to some accounts, an Austrian soldier left a door of the school unlocked, thereby allowing the women and children to escape.
+Luckily, the women and children found a way to escape the school, which was already on fire.
 The following day the German troops burned down the Agia Lavra monastery, a landmark of the Greek War of Independence.

 During the reprisals of Operation Kalavryta 693 civilians were killed; their names are listed on memorials in Kalavrita and other villages.
 Twenty-eight communities – towns, villages, monasteries and settlements – were destroyed.
 In Kalavryta itself about 1,000 houses were looted and burned, and more than 2,000 livestock seized by the Germans.